MissStrong/ICD2O/Notes/Unit 3/Note 13 - Input Fields.md

 ![](../../Images/JS_Input_1.png)

 We can add labels to each input field to make it clear what each one is for.
 The `<label>` tag has an attribute `for` which is used to show which element it labels based on its `id`.
-The `for` attribute allows the user to click on the label to get the cursor the field and makes it clearer for screen readers.
+The `for` attribute allows the user to click on the label to get the cursor into the field and allows to screen readers to read the page aloud more accurately.

 ```html
 <!DOCTYPE html>